Many of my readers ask me what blender I recommend and my answer is a Vitamix.

 The Omni V has a wide, steady base.
 The blender (with pitcher) stands about 16 and 1/2 inches tall, 7 and 1/2 inches wide and 9 inches deep.
 There is no digital display.
 There is convenient cord storage beneath the blender base.

-The blender comes with a 7-year warranty.
+The blender is made in China and comes with a 7-year warranty.

 My Experience Using The OmniBlend V 3 HP Blender